 Situated on the north side of Eureka Springs, Lake Leatherwood is more relaxed than the bustling Downtown.
 Lake Leatherwood itself is a spring-fed 85-acre lake, and is the perfect option for budget travelers deciding where to stay in Eureka Springs.

-The surrounding park and neighbourhood is enjoyed by hikers, cyclists and other visitors who come to enjoy the wildlife and natural beauty of the area.
+The surrounding park and neighborhood is enjoyed by hikers, cyclists and other visitors who come to enjoy the wildlife and natural beauty of the area.
 Accommodation isn’t as plentiful as in Downtown, but there are more options for things like cabins and glamping for a more unique stay in Eureka Springs.

 This yurt experience in Eureka Springs is the ideal way to spend some time in nature, but isn’t too far away from Downtown.
 Enjoy home-cooked meals in the kitchen, and kick back with a glass of wine in the hot tub in the evenings – all on a backdrop of a serene natural soundtrack.